julepka/my-talks/README.md

 ### DOU Interview "Who is Security Specialist?"

 It was a short interview under their "X questions" format where I was answering general questions about working in cybersecurity.
+For example, who is security engineer, what are pros and cons of profession in cybersecurity, are security certifications worth it, etc.

 [Video (in Ukrainian)](https://dou.ua/lenta/articles/questions-to-security-specialist) - 28 April 2023

 ### Cybersecurity career roundtable

+This meetup was a mix of talks and roundtables of security experts who works with foreign customers and those who works on government-led projects.
+It showed how different cybersecurity careers can be.

 [Profession and career in cybersecurity meetup](https://www.rada.gov.ua/news/news_kom/234894.html?fbclid=IwAR00_DFqcdWQZe8Y3DsFWVe36vM7KIZMCgB_pVrKQk2X11wWg8bCqsAc5KY) - 5 April 2023

+The audience of IT Nation 2.0 are people who fled from war from Eastern part of Ukraine and who are willing to build a tech career.
+It was a series of online cources and additional events with mentors and experts of different professions.
+I've joined as a mentor for a group of internally displaced women to encourage them to pursue their dream job.
+Later on, I've also joined a roundtable about career in cybersecurity.

 [IT Nation 2.0](https://globalcompact.org.ua/projects/it-nation-2-0/?fbclid=IwAR2Fjur9wrA6UVLSy1z6YTCBnP8OJk4M3rHndiySXX-Vm9kaRi3P7iuclvs) - October 2022